nomsof/MovieRamaAutoTool/README.md

 Introduction
 ------------------
 The scope of this project is the validation of functional requirements of a web app.
-This procedure developed using the followin:
+This procedure developed using the following:
  1. java
  2. maven
  3. selenium
  4. testng

-The testing procedure divine in 4 different test cases:
+The testing procedure divided in 4 different test cases:
  1. A simple check-test about the way that the movies are present
  2. A test that checks the behavior of a search procedure in the page
  3. A navigation test that checks the navigation procedure in the page